vaibhavkapase1302/AWS-DeepRacer-ML/README.md

 ## Model training
 In the preceding section, we talked about two key pieces of information: a model and data.
 In this section, we show you how those two pieces of information are used to create a trained model.
 This process is called model training.

+Clustering: Clustering is an unsupervised learning task that helps to determine if there are any naturally occurring groupings in the data.

+Labeled Data
+Unlabled data